tinymce/tinymce-docs/migration-from-4x.md

 Changes between TinyMCE 4.x and TinyMCE 5.0:

-* Styles text field has been removed from the advanced table of the dialogs.
-This simplifies the dialogs for users and gives the editor stricter control over the table styles which means we are better able to ensure the styles are correct.
+* The text field for Styles have been removed from the advanced table of the dialogs.
+This simplifies the dialogs for users and gives the editor a stricter control over the table styles which ensures that the styles are correct.
-* Improved how styles are set and retrieved from tables, rows, and cells, so this should be more reliable now.
+* We improved the methods for how styles are set and retrieved from tables, rows, and cells to make these operations more reliable.
-* Shifted to using CSS more for styling, and therefore removed a few legacy data attributes that were set on tables/rows/cells which are no longer the good practice to use.
+* We now use CSS for styling, and therefore we have removed a few legacy data attributes that were set on tables, rows, and cells which are no longer the good practice.
 This makes the output HTML cleaner and more modern.
-* When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
-If you select multiple rows or cells and open the relevant properties dialog, TinyMCE 4.x will leave all the dialog fields blank.
-In TinyMCE 5.0, any fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
+* When opening a properties dialog with a single table, row, or cell selected, the dialog will autofill with the relevant existing values.
+If you selected multiple rows or cells to open the relevant properties dialog, TinyMCE 4.x left all the dialog fields blank.
+TinyMCE 5.0 autofills for all the selected rows or cells which have the same values.
+The fields which have no existing value or have different values, are left empty.
-* `Border` input field in the table properties dialog is now called `Border width`, for better clarity.
+* `Border` input field in the table properties dialog is now called `Border width` for better clarity.

 ### Other Removed Component Configuration Settings